alessandro-canevaro/BeliefEngine/README.md

 # BeliefEngine

-# 1) How to run the code?
+# How to run the code?
-make sure you have the required libraries:
+make sure you have installed sympy.

-- sympy
+the entry point of the code is the file main.py

-the entry point of the code is the file main.py to run the AGM test, run the file agmtest.py
+to run the AGM test, run the file agmtest.py